SteveDoyle2/pyNastran/docs_sphinx/manual/op2_doc.rst

 ------------
 This is meant as a tutorial on how to use the pyNastran ``pyNastran.op2.op2.OP2`` class

-This page runs through examples relating to the vectorized OP2.
-The vectorized OP2 is preferred as it uses about 20% of the memory as the non-vectorized version of the OP2.
-It's slower to parse as it has to do two passes, but calculations will be much faster.
+This page runs through examples relating to the OP2.
+The OP2 is preferred as it is much faster and easier to parse.

 Note that a static model is a SOL 101 or SOL 144.
 A dynamic/"transient" solution is any transient/modal/load step/frequency based solution (e.g. 103, 109, 145).